aniela2906/G/working_on_project/README.md

        https://www.researchgate.net/figure/a-c-Melanoma-images-with-Blue-white-Veil-b-veil-mask-by-Alg-1-The-red-areas-are_fig1_260127898(ResearchGate)
       with it's results.

-## Color
+### Color
 - single code for color test (Jupyter Source File (.ipynb)), with precise description of every step.

 ##### INPUT: (update code with the image path, mask path)
 ##### OUTPUT: color score

 ##### Destription:

      1. Load image and mask using PIL
      2. Convert imag and mask to numpy arrays
      3. Get coordinates, crop
      4. Calculate the variance of colors within the lesion
-     5. Compute the colorfulness score as the sum of variances across all color channels.
+     5. Compute the colorfulness score as the sum of variances across all color channels
      6. Output
+###### score description:

+      1 - relatively dull or monochromatic
+      2 - some color variation, but it may lack intensity or diversity
+      3 - significant color variation with vibrant and diverse hues
+      4 - intense and varied colors, resembling a rainbow

 - comparison_color.csv ran over group_G dataset, code results compared with human opinion.

- ##### Moreover:
+ ## Moreover:
-- graphs (graphs used in report)
+- graphs folder - (graphs used in report).

-- images_oginal & masks_orginal (orginal images and masks for group G provided on the beginig of this cours)
+- images_oginal & masks_orginal folders - orginal images and masks for group G provided on the
+  beginig of this cours).

-- midway (file containing files uploaded for the midway of the project)
+- midway folder - (contains files uploaded for the midway of the project).

 - 3_in_1_code_output_csv (Jupyter Source File (.ipynb)) - single code that uses color_test, assymetry_test and blue_white_veil_test, to output the results for this 3 features,